SAP-samples/partner-reference-application/Tutorials/02-Quickstart.md

 # Deploy and Run the Application Including All Features

 The tutorial was designed to make it possible for you to follow a step-by-step description of how to develop and deploy Poetry Slam Manager, first as a one-off solution.
-Later on, you enhance it to multitenancy with ERP integration and additional features.
+Later, you enhance it to multitenancy with ERP integration and additional features.

 If you prefer a quick start without further explanation, but with a deployment of the application with all features, follow these steps: